 The CNEI appeals process provides participants with a fair and timely process to appeal decisions that impact their academic results.

-- Participants of a CNEI course who wish to appeal their course result must do so within 10 business days of receiving the result.
-The participant must provide the name of the course, the date of offering, the result of the course, and on what basis they wish to appeal the result.
+- Participants of a CNEI course who wish to appeal their course result must do so within 10 business days of receiving the result by completing the appeals form.
 Appeals must be made on the basis of medical reasons, compassionate reasons, or grading or process error.

-- The appeal will be brought to the CNEI Advisory Board sub-committee of appeals at the next quarterly meeting.
+- The appeal will be brought to the CNEI Advisory Board sub-committee of appeals.

 - Both the participant’s appeal and the instructor’s reasons for their decision will be examined by the sub-committee, who will make the final decision.